dojot/docs/source/flow.rst

     :alt: http_node

 This node sends a file to a FTP server.
-When uploading a file, its name can be set by setting the "Filename" field in the same way as other output variables (it should refer to a variable set in the flow).
+When uploading a file, its name can be set by the "Filename" field in the same way as other output variables (it should refer to a variable set in the flow).
-Defines the encoding of the file to be sent, for example, "base64" or "utf-8".
+The file encoding can also be set to, for example, "base64" or "utf-8".

 .. _ftp-request-panel: